VoiNetwork/governance/Proposal Submissions/xballot.md

 ## Project Length

-- Testnet Deployment: Within 1 week of proposal approval.
+- Testnet Deployment: Testnet launch will occur after contract conversion to Voi standards and wallet updates.
+Approx.2-3 weeks after the proposal is approved.
 - Mainnet Deployment: Concurrent with the launch of the Voi Mainnet, subject to internal readiness and approval.

 ## Additional Information